mydopico/GYF-site/README.md

 # GYF-site

-Static web about growing your own vegetables at home
+Static web about growing your own vegetables at home.

 Languages used: HTML and CSS.
-Bootstrap 4
+Bootstrap 4.

-Features: Responsive design, navbar, carousel
+Features: Responsive design, navbar, carousel.